 The best way to freeze whole eggs is to crack them into a bowl, lightly beat with a pinch of salt or sugar (depending on whether you're using for a sweet or savory dish) and freezing in a resealable container.
 Think about how many eggs you'll need and freeze them in that amount.
 You can also freeze the yolks and the whites separately.

-Whole milk can be frozen, although it will separate, which will affect its quality when thawed, but you can still cook and bake with it.
+Whole milk can be frozen, although it will separate, which will affect its quality when thawed, you can still cook and bake with it.
 It's only when drinking it that you'd notice the difference.

-Heavy cream freezes well but half and half doesn't.
+Heavy cream freezes well but half-and-half doesn't.
 Dollops of whipped cream freeze nicely on a parchment-lined sheet pan (transfer to freezer bags).

 Freezing Soups and Stews